-Single coat with taping set in joint compound on all joints and interior angles.
+Single coat with taping set in a joint compound on all joints and interior angles.
 Frequently specified in plenum areas above ceilings, in attics, in areas where the assembly would generally be concealed or in building service corridors, and other areas not normally open to public view.
 Some degree of sound and smoke control is provided.

 Drywall Level 2

-Double coating of joint compound over all joints, interior angles, fastener heads and accessories.
+Double coating of joint compound over all joints, interior angles, fastener heads, and accessories.
 For non-finished areas behind tile and built-ins, in garages, warehouse storage, or other similar areas where surface appearance is not of primary concern.

 Drywall Level 3

 Tape embedded in joint compound with one additional coat of joint compound applied over all joints and interior angles, plus two coats of joint compound on fastener heads and accessories.
-Typically found in residential interiors and in appearance areas which are to receive heavy- or medium-texture (spray or hand applied) finishes before final painting, or where heavy grade wall coverings are to be applied as the final decoration.
+Typically found in residential interiors and in appearance areas which are to receive heavy- or medium-textured (spray or hand applied) finishes before final painting, or where heavy-grade wall coverings are to be applied as the final decoration.
 This level of finish is not recommended where smooth painted surfaces or light to medium wall coverings are specified.